wluyima/maven-manager-plugin/README.md

 maven-manager-plugin
 ====================

-The plugin can be used to run and stop an instance of the OpenMRS standalone
+This plugin can be used to run and stop an instance of the OpenMRS standalone

 ###Building the plugin
  * Check out the project onto your machine